DavidBellamy/grpo-gsm8k/README.md

 ## Command: Preprocess

-This command tokenizes, pads and batches the R1 SFT data and applies Qwen's CoT prompt template to the GSM8k val split in order to accelerate inference during training and validation.
+This command tokenizes, pads and batches the R1 SFT data and applies Qwen's CoT prompt template to the GSM8k training and validation splits in order to accelerate inference during training and validation.

 ## Command: SFT

 This command trains Qwen2.5-Math-1.5B (base) with SFT on R1 reasoning traces.
 It uses a dual GPU setup with one running vLLM for validation and one running torch.
 The trainer does forward/backward passes, gradient accumulation and optimizer steps.
 The vLLM worker evaluates model checkpoints on this project's GSM8k validation split.

 Both GPU processes communicate to each other via two multiprocessing queues (OS IPC).
 After `eval_every` steps, the trainer GPU saves a model checkpoint in the RAM-backed temporary filesystem at `/dev/shm/` (very fast) and enqueues a job payload for the vLLM worker.
 The vLLM worker is a blocking consumer of jobs and once one arrives it hot-reloads the weights, generates model completions, then enqueues the results in the results queue.
 The trainer is a non-blocking consumer of the results queue and so it drains results opportunistically just before each optimizer step so that training never stalls.
 For each result, the trainer logs metrics to W&B.

+## Command: Policy Gradient

+This command trains Qwen2.5-Math-1.5B (base) with the chosen variant of policy gradient method (REINFORCE with no baseline, REINFORCE with group-mean reward baseline, or GRPO with clipped loss) on problems in the GSM8k train split.
+It uses a dual GPU setup with one running vLLM for inference and one running torch for training.
+The inference GPU generates tokens (aka rollouts) from the model for each prompt in the GSM8k train split, which are rewarded and used for gradient descent on the trainer GPU.

+Just as with SFT, after `eval_every` steps, the trainer GPU sends a model checkpoint to the inference GPU for evaluation on the GSM8k validation split.
+The results are returned to the trainer, which logs metrics to W&B.

 ## Command: Eval